Updated date: 12th January 2023

 In some Canada colleges and Universities, a test can be avoided and some alternatives are possible.
 Make sure you go through the language proficiency requirements to apply for University in Canada carefully on the website.
 You can find more information on that here: Apply to Study in Canada without English Language Tests.

-Important note: If you want to apply for Canada Student Visa through SDS Visa process, it is mandatory to have the IELTS scores of 6.5 overall, and there is no alternative.
-Even if you apply to a Canada university without IELTS, the SDS process will require the IELTS scores.
+Important note: If you want to apply for Canada Student Visa through SDS Visa process, it is mandatory to have the IELTS score of 6.5 overall, and there is no alternative.
+Even if you apply to a Canadian university without IELTS, the SDS process will require the IELTS scores.
 The particular requirements for the SDS Program can be found here: SDS Visa Guide to Study in Canada.